States shift toward kin-first foster care

 “Relatives are great, but they still need the training that those other foster care parents go through.
 Just because you happen to be related to them doesn’t mean you are equipped to handle the high needs of mental health and trauma that may follow in their later years.”

-The post States shift toward kin-first foster care appeared first on Stateline.
+The post States shift toward kin-first foster care appeared first on Louisiana Illuminator.